yolken/yolken-blog/site/_posts/2021-04-17-migrating-to-kubernetes-legacy-service-platforms.md

 ## Kubernetes service platforms

-When you migrate to Kubernetes, you're replacing the LESP with a new, Kubernetes-based service platform.
-Following the same naming style, let's call this thing a *Kubernetes service platform* or *KUSP* for short.
+When you migrate to Kubernetes, you're replacing the LeSP with a new, Kubernetes-based service platform.
+Following the same naming style, let's call this thing a *Kubernetes service platform* or *KuSP* for short.

-KUSPs have a few big differences from LESPs, which are described in the sections below.
+KuSPs have a few big differences from LeSPs, which are described in the sections below.

 <div style="text-align:center">
 <img src="/assets/kubernetes2.png" alt="kubernetes service platform" width="700"/>